abadger/stellarmagnate/docs/events.rst

     :arg list destinations: A list of strings showing where the ship can travel from here.

-.. py:function:: ship.moved(old_location: string, new_location: string)
+.. py:function:: ship.moved(new_location: string, old_location: string)

     Emitted when a ship changes location.

+    :arg string new_location: The location that the ship moved to
     :arg string old_location: The location that the ship moved from
-    :arg string new_location: The location that the ship moved to

 .. py:function:: ship.movement_failure(msg: string)